OliverOakley/project_two/README.md

     * Originally I planned to use Nexus, but had some issues getting it working, as stated under Risks and Issues.
     * Executing 'docker-compose push' will push the images to my [DockerHub.](https://hub.docker.com/repository/docker/oliveroakley/service1)

+These steps are automated by the Jenkins Pipeline, where the 'Build' and 'Push' stages of the Jenkinsfile build the containers and push the images to my DockerHub.
+### Docker Swarm:
+Docker Swarm is used for containerisation orchestration to run the containers across multiple machines.
+The Swarm Cluster consists of three VMs:
+* master-machine - The Swarm Manager, it manages the swarm cluster.
+    * The Dev/Jenkins machine and Swarm Manager machine are both the same VM, which may result in slow run times and may create issues if I were to setup another Swarm Manager within the cluster.
+This is outlined in my Risk Assessment above.
+* worker-machine-1/2 - The Workers within the swarm, which run containers as per the instructions of the Manager.
+    * Configuring new Workers would involve simply adding them to the Swarm.

+Configuration of the Swarm occurs during the 'Configuration' part of the Jenkins Pipeline.
+In particular, the Swarm is initialised by Ansible (see below).

 ## CI/CD Server - Jenkins:
 ### Jenkins Setup:
 For CI and CD, I utilised Jenkins, and the initial setup was as follows:
 * I opened port 8080 on my master-machine VM.
 * Installed Jenkins on the VM using the following Docker command:
     * docker run -d -p 8080:8080 --name jenkins jenkins/jenkins:lts-alpine
-* Navigated to VMPublicIP:8080, where I created a new user, installed the recommended plugins, and created a Pipeline for the Prize Generator.
+* Navigated to {{master-machineIP}}:8080, where I created a new user, installed the recommended plugins, and created a Pipeline for the Prize Generator.
 * I then connected this Pipeline to my GitHub repo's master branch, where it would execute the script from the Jenkinsfile to build and deploy.
 * As this setup was done before actually building the application, for testing purposes my initial Jenkinsfile only contained a simple script that would echo 'test' and then clear the workspace on a successful build.
 * As you can see, the Pipeline had successfully connected to my GitHub and ran the Jenkinsfile script: